 Spotted Hyena, Lesser Kudu, Grant’s gazelle, and Beisa Oryx have not been seen at all in recent times and were presumed to be locally extinct.
 Other large mammals have shown a remarkable recovery and there are now healthy populations of Elephant, Common Zebra, Buffalo, Bohor Reedbuck, Waterbuck, and Kongoni.

 Predators are plentiful and Spotted Hyenas, Leopards, and lions are frequently seen.
 The Oribis are abundant in the Narus Valley, whilst the dry thorn thickets in the north are home to Guenther’s Dik-Dik.
-The Senegal Galago and Side-striped Jackal may be found in the rest camp at night, and White-tailed Mongoose is common but more likely to be found on a night drive.
+The Senegal Galago and Side-striped Jackal may be found in the rest camp at night, and the White-tailed Mongoose is common but more likely to be found on a night drive.
 The park also has vibrant and diverse reptile fauna.

-Accommodation: Adere safari Lodge
+Accommodation: Adere Safari Lodge

 Meal plan: Breakfast, Lunch, and Dinner